 Since the introduction of the Companies Act 2006, in April 2008, there is no longer a legal requirement for private limited companies to appoint a company secretary unless the articles of association state otherwise.

-For those companies registered before April 2008, the articles will still call for the provision of a company secretary although members can now remove this by passing a special resolution.
+For companies registered before April 2008, the articles will still require the appointment of a company secretary, although members can now remove this requirement by passing a special resolution.

 Failure to do so means your company will be required to have a secretary.